changkun/modern-cpp-tutorial/book/en-us/07-thread.md

 }
 ```

-It is worth mentioning that although we can use `notify_one()` in the producer, it is not really recommended to use it here.
+It is worth mentioning that although we can use `notify_one()` in the producer, it is not recommended to use it here.
-Because in the case of multiple consumers, our consumer implementation simply gives up the lock holding, which makes it possible for other consumers to compete for this lock, so as to better utilize the concurrency between multiple consumers.
+Because in the case of multiple consumers, our consumer implementation simply gives up the lock holding, which makes it possible for other consumers to compete for this lock, to better utilize the concurrency between multiple consumers.
 Having said that, but in fact because of the exclusivity of `std::mutex`,
-We simply can't expect multiple consumers to be able to actually produce content in a parallel consumer queue, and we still need a more granular approach.
+We simply can't expect multiple consumers to be able to produce content in a parallel consumer queue, and we still need a more granular approach.

 ## 7.5 Atomic Operation and Memory Model

-Careful readers may be tempted by the fact that the example of the producer consumer model in the previous section may have compiler optimizations that cause program errors.
+Careful readers may be tempted by the fact that the example of the producer-consumer model in the previous section may have compiler optimizations that cause program errors.
 For example, the boolean `notified` is not modified by `volatile`, and the compiler may have optimizations for this variable, such as the value of a register.
 As a result, the consumer thread can never observe the change of this value.
 This is a good question.
-To explain this problem, we need to further discuss the concept of memory model introduced from C++11.
+To explain this problem, we need to further discuss the concept of the memory model introduced from C++11.
 Let's first look at a question.
 What is the output of the following code?

 ```cpp
 #include <thread>